Achievements

 Influences: Modern, scandinavian et mid-century

-Conception: Josée Claprood
+Designer: Josée Claprood

 Behind the lens: Denis Girard Photography